-The BSW degree is a professional qualification in Social Work accredited by the Northern Ireland Social Care Council and recognised throughout the UK, the Republic of Ireland and elsewhere.
+The Bachelor of Social Work (BSW) degree is a professional qualification in Social Work accredited by the Northern Ireland Social Care Council (thereafter Social Care Council) and recognised throughout the UK, the Republic of Ireland and elsewhere.
 The programme is a combination of academic study and assessed practice learning opportunities.
 Practice Learning Opportunities are allocated in collaboration with the Northern Ireland Degree in Social Work Partnership.

 Social Work at Queen’s is ranked 5th in the UK according to the Times and Sunday Times, Good University Guide 2019 and is ranked joint 2nd in the UK for career prospects (The Guardian University Guide 2019).